igorper/trainerjimserver/VMInstructions.md

 5. Paste the key into the `Key` field and set the label to `trainerjim@devel-vm`.

+6. Fork the `trainerjimserver` repository on Bitbucket.

-6. Go to the trainerjim development folder:
+7. Go to the trainerjim development folder:

         cd ~/Programming/trainerjimserver

-    And make the URL of the `origin` remote point to your personal repository (replace `<your username>` with your Bitbucket username):
+    And make the URL of the `origin` remote point to your personal for of the repository (replace `<your username>` with your Bitbucket username):

         git remote set-url origin git@bitbucket.org:<your username>/trainerjimserver.git